W427697/Discord-/CONTRIBUTING/RELEASING.md

 Prerelease PRs are only prepared if there are actual changes to release, otherwise, the workflow will be canceled. `next` can have new content which is only labeled with "build" or "documentation", which isn't user-facing so it's [not considered "releasable"](#which-changes-are-considered-releasable-and-what-does-it-mean).
 In that case, it doesn't make sense to create a release, as it won't bump versions nor write changelogs so it would just merge the same content back to `next`.
 This is explained more deeply in [Why are no release PRs being prepared?](#why-are-no-release-prs-being-prepared).

-The preparation workflow will create a new branch from `next` called `version-from-<CURRENT-PRERELEASE-VERSION>`, and open a pull request that targets `next-release`.
+The preparation workflow will create a new branch from `next` called `version-prerelease-from-<CURRENT-PRERELEASE-VERSION>`, and open a pull request that targets `next-release`.
 When that is merged by the Releaser, the [publish workflow](#publishing) will eventually merge `next-release` into `next`.

 Here's an example of a workflow where a feature and a bugfix have been created and then released to a new `7.1.0-alpha.29` version.
 All the highlighted commits (square dots) are the ones that will be considered when generating the changelog.